h5bp/Front-end-Developer-Interview-Questions/answers/js-questions.md

 #### What's the difference between an "attribute" and a "property"?

-- Attribute: specified in HTML, always in the form of string
+- Attribute: specified in HTML, always in the form of string, eg. 'src', 'href'
-- Property: specified in DOM object, can have any type of JavaScript
+- Property: specified in DOM object, can have any type of JavaScript, eg.
+'element.href'

 #### Why is extending built-in JavaScript objects not a good idea?

-*Not answered yet*
+It would break the standard conversation, but it is good idea to extend for the features will be implement in next version of JavaScript.

 #### Difference between document load event and document ready event?